ShareMyWebStuff/template_ses_email_templates/README.md

 ## Introduction

+This project conists of two files

+createEmailTemplate
+sendEmailTemplate

+## createEmailTemplate

-This project creates the HTML email template in AWS SES to welcome our clients.
+This file uploads an email template to AWS SES.
+This email template is used to send clients welcomiong emails.

+## sendEmailTemplate

+This file sends a test email to your specified email account.